krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **kdc**
     The name or address of a host running a KDC for that realm.
 An optional port number, separated from the hostname by a colon, may be included.
 If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
 For your computer to be able to communicate with the KDC for each realm, this tag must be given a value in each realm subsection in the configuration file, or there must be DNS SRV records specifying the KDCs (see :ref:`udns_label`).

+**kpasswd_server**
+    Points to the server where all the password changes are performed.
+If there is no such entry, the port 464 on the *admin_server* host will be tried.

+**krb524_server**
+    Points to the server that does 524 conversions.
+If it is not mentioned, the krb524 port 4444 on the kdc will be tried.

 **master_kdc**
     Identifies the master KDC(s).
 Currently, this tag is used in only one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the master KDC, in case the user's password has just been changed, and the updated database has not been propagated to the slave servers yet.